Don Juan Triumphant

-Don Juan Triumphant is the name of a fictional opera in Gaston Leroux's 1909 novel The Phantom of the Opera.
-In the original novel it is conceived by the titular character, and is a work in progress for most of the story, only being completed shortly before the ending.
+Don Juan Triumphant is a fictional opera described in Gaston Leroux's 1909 novel The Phantom of the Opera.
+In the novel, it is conceived as the magnum opus of the titular character, and is a work in progress for most of the story, only being completed shortly before the ending.
+The fictional piece draws major inspiration from Wolfgang Amadeus Mozart's Don Giovanni, yet the Phantom's opera is depicted as far more bleak and dark.

 In the 1986 musical The Phantom of the Opera by Andrew Lloyd Webber, the concept is expanded as an opera within a musical and the performance of it plays a major role in Act II of the storyline.
-The fictional piece draws major inspiration from Wolfgang Amadeus Mozart's Don Giovanni, yet the Phantom's opera is depicted as far more bleak and dark.

 The novel

 In the novel The Phantom of the Opera by novelist Gaston Leroux, Don Juan Triumphant (Don Juan triomphant) is an initially unfinished piece that Erik, the Phantom, has been working on for a period of over twenty years.
 At one point, he remarks that once he completes it, he will take the score into the coffin he uses for a bed and simply never wake up.
-Erik plays a section of his opera following his masking at the hands of Christine Daaé, who is stunned by the power of the music.
+Erik plays a section of his opera following his unmasking at the hands of Christine Daaé, who is stunned by the power of the music.
 As she describes it, the music takes the listener through every detail of suffering of "the ugly man," taking her into the abyss of the wretched torment and misery Erik has experienced in his life.
 The piece, in Daaé's view, makes pain divine.
 At the end, it takes a rapid ascent out of misery whirling up into a triumphant and victorious flight as 'ugliness', lifted on the wings of love, dared to look 'beauty' in the face.